 Things change constantly, and with longer held assets like annuities, it is easy to earn less than market interest.
 As consumers, we only associate interest as just that, interest.
 But there is a huge difference between interest earned with insurance company annuities and interest earned at banks.

-Banks use as a reference point for interest, the Federal Reserve Discount Rate, which is volatile in the sense it will raise and lower generally several times during the course of a year.
+Banks use as a reference point for interest, the Federal Reserve Discount Rate, which is volatile in a sense it will raise and generally lower several times during the course of a year.
 As these rates change so will bank interest rates and mortgage rates for home financing.

 The very best method is to offer your annuity back to the insurance trade!
 My guess is you didn’t even know this was an option.
-But, in fact, it is, and there are two different ways of doing it:
+But it is, and there are two different ways of doing it:

 1. Call your current company and tell them you are not happy and you want a higher interest rate.
 They have several products in “reserve” for this situation and will do everything possible to keep your money invested with them.
-Explore the options but do not make a decision until you have looked at option 2.
+Explore the options but do not decide until you have looked at option 2.